19hours/sg-statutes/Acts/Employment Claims Act 2016.md

 (a) the parties to the settlement must enter into a settlement agreement in such form as may be prescribed by Rules of Court made under section 33;

+(b) the total amount payable to a party under the settlement agreement, in respect of every specified contractual dispute (if any) and every specified statutory dispute (if any) settled at the mediation, must not exceed the prescribed claim limit in section 12(7)(a) that is applicable to that party;

+[Act 55 of 2018 wef 01/04/2019]

-(b) the total amount payable to a party under the settlement agreement must not exceed the prescribed claim limit in section 12(7) which is applicable to that party; and
+(ba) the total amount payable to a party under the settlement agreement, in respect of every wrongful dismissal dispute (if any) settled at the mediation, must not exceed the prescribed claim limit in section 12(7)(b) that is applicable to that party; and

+[Act 55 of 2018 wef 01/04/2019]

 (c) the settlement agreement must be signed by or on behalf of each party.